 You’ll want to enter the phrase NoLockScreen to name the feature.
 Then Right-click on NoLockScreen, select Modify… and set the Value data to 1.

-Click on the OK button to complete the action and close the Registry Editor.
+Click the OK button to complete the action and close the Registry Editor.

-If you’re getting out of your desk to use the bathroom or to grab a snack from the kitchen, you probably won’t want to type in your password once you get back.
+If you’re leaving your desk to use the bathroom or grab a snack from the kitchen, you probably won’t want to type in your password once you return.

 While the auto-lock feature is a safety mechanism, it isn’t as necessary if you’re home alone or with a trusted group of people.

-Changing your sleep or power settings gives you greater control over when your computer locks itself so that you don’t have to enter your password so frequently.
+Changing your sleep or power settings gives you greater control over when your computer locks itself, so you don’t have to enter your password frequently.

 On the other hand, you can lock your screen whenever you want by pressing the Windows key with the L key.